Education in Africa: Education in pre-colonial Africa

 Pre-colonial Africa was made up of ethnic groups and states that embarked on migrations depending on seasons, the availability of fertile soil, and political circumstances.
-Therefore, power was decentralized among several states; many people held some form of authority and as such power was not concentrated in a particular person or an institution.
-Usually, a person's entitlement to land (which was mostly given patriarchally) gave the person some form of power within the person's household or within the person's ethnic group.
-Households were also economically independent, such that household members produced their own food, shelter, and security.
-Therefore, there was no need for a formally organized education in certain pre-colonial African states, as members of each household learned their skills, values, responsibilities, socialization, and norms of their community or household by observing and assisting older household members or community members.
-State-organized formal schools existed among Sahelian kingdoms in West Africa.
+Households and ethnic groups usually organized power around property on the basis of primogeniture.
+Households were largely economically independent.
+In much of pre-colonial Africa, formally organized education was unnecessary, but state-organized formal schools existed among Sahelian kingdoms in West Africa.

 Education in many pre-colonial African states was in the form of apprenticeship, a form of informal education, where children and younger members of each household learned from older members of their household, and community.
 In most cases, each household member learned more than one skill, in addition to learning the values, socialization, and norms of the community, tribe, and household.
 Some common skills included dancing, farming, fishing, winemaking, cooking (mostly for females), and hunting.
 Some people in pre-colonial Africa also learned how to practice herbal medicine, and how to carve stools, masks, and other furniture.

 Storytelling also played a significant role for education in pre-colonial Africa.
 Parents, older members of households, and griots used oral storytelling to teach children about the history, norms, and values of their state, household, and community.
 Children gathered around the storyteller, who then narrated stories, using personification to tell stories that encourage conformity, obedience, and values such as endurance, integrity, loyalty, and other ethical values important for community cooperation.

 Festivals and rituals were also used as means to teach the history of their region or state.
 Rituals were mainly used to teach young adults about the responsibilities and expectations of adulthood, such as teaching women how to cook and care for a household, and teaching men how to hunt, farm, make masks, etc. Dipo, a rite of passage, is one example and is used to teach young girls – usually adolescents – about cooking, motherhood, and other necessary skills and values before they marry.
+Domba is a Venda rite of passage for both girls and boys held after their puberty rituals, following which they enter adulthood.
+It lasted for 9–12 months and involved them working for a sponsor (chief or headman) in the day, and having lessons (milayo) in the night.
+Domba also included a 'python dance', with this and the lessons taught by ritual specialists in dedicated enclosures.
+Milayo were taught via proverbs, riddles, dances, physical exercise, songs, and dramas, with figurines used as teaching aids.